 We are publishing 3 documents relating to the Review of the Insurance Solvency Standard.

 Feedback is invited on the standard and can be provided:

-The consultation will run until 5pm on October 1 2021.
+The consultation will run until 5pm on 1 October 2021.

 The consultation on the structure of the solvency standards and our approach to IFRS 17 closed on 18 February 2021.
 We are considering submissions received and developing a feedback statement.
 This work will inform the development of draft interim standards, due for exposure during the third quarter of 2021.

-The Reserve Bank has commenced a review of the Insurance Solvency Standards.
+We have commenced a review of the Insurance Solvency Standards.
 An initial paper sets out the anticipated timeline for the review and exposes for consultation several principles intended to guide the review.
 A substantive consultation paper — responding to IFRS 17 and dealing with the structure of solvency standards — is expected to be issued in November 2020.